simulation-distance

 Some plugins, such as View Distance Tweaks, claim to adjust the simulation distance dynamically based on server performance.

-Don’t be fooled by the name - despite being called “View Distance Tweaks”, it can also adjust the simulation distance.
+Don’t be fooled by the name - despite being called “View distance Tweaks”, it can also adjust the simulation distance.

 If the server starts to lag, it lowers the simulation and view distance, and when the server is performing well, it increases it so that players can see further.